How to Stop Runaway Accounts Receivable from Slowing Your Growth

 If you invoice them when their pockets are well-lined, you’ll likely have better success receiving prompt payment than if you make their accounts due at a lower point in their company’s cash flow cycle.
 If they don’t have a specific business cycle, but still struggle with occasional periods of lower cash flow, a fee financing solution can offer additional payment flexibility to fit their specific situation.

-See what technology can do for you
+See what financial technology can do for you

 According to research from Blackline, a financial controls and automation software provider, more than half of finance professionals across multiple industries already use artificial intelligence (AI) in their processes.
 Accounts receivable processes are ripe for disruption; encouraging the use of innovative technology could tremendously cut the amount of employee time needed for tedious steps like email follow-up or payment processing.